 Before initiating a conversion to Regen Ag, it is, therefore, crucial to examine whether the prerequisites are present or whether there are challenges that need to be addressed.

 A soil with a very low content of carbon/soil organic matter (SOM) will tend to compact and be subject to soil erosion and there will be limited biological activity.
-This would be a poor starting point for conversion to CA, as the poor soil structure increases the need for tillage and the low degree of biological activity will not be able to maintain soil structure.
+This would be a poor starting point for conversion to Regen Ag, as the poor soil structure increases the need for tillage and the low degree of biological activity will not be able to maintain soil structure.

 If the starting point is very poor, the conversion can possibly be carried out in three steps where you start by increasing the supply of organic material for a period.
 Then move on to reduced tilling cultivation for a period.
-Finally, when both a better soil structure and more life in the soil are achieved, you can start converting to full CA.
+Finally, when both a better soil structure and more life in the soil are achieved, you can start converting to full Regen Ag.